alpheios-project/documentation/development/offline-content.md

 1. keys which are sensitive to context (e.g. morphology data for word A in text B must be able to be distinguished from word B in text C)
 2. The ability to selectively invalidate entries in an IndexDb when a new version of the source data is made available

-And, because the user stories call for data for entire texts or languages to be able to be pre-cached for offline use, we need to introduce new data retrieval patterns for batch population of the local IndexedDB.
+Because the user stories call for data for entire texts or languages to be able to be pre-cached for offline use, we need to introduce new data retrieval patterns for batch population of the local IndexedDB.

-We may also want to consider hybrid strategies.

 For text-specific data, some data might be embedded directly within the texts, or supplied as accompanying data files for a text.
 For example, morphology could be supplied in a condensed form directly in data attributes, and a new morphology adapter developed to retrieve the data directly from the text and transform it into the Homonym object.